 - Applicant intends to depart the United States when the E-2 status terminates.

 For more information about the benefits New Zealand citizens and companies can enjoy with an E-1 or E-2 visa, please see our previous blog.
+Also view the video below from WR Partner Bernard Wolfsdorf.
 If you would like to discuss whether this is a viable immigration option, please contact an attorney at Wolfsdorf Rosenthal LLP.